-If you're on a prepayment energy tariff, which means you have to top up your energy supply on a pay-as-you-go basis, you might think you can't switch — or that price caps keep will keep your costs down.
+If you're on a prepayment energy tariff, which means you have to top up your energy supply on a pay-as-you-go basis, you might think you can't switch, or that the prepayment price cap will keep your costs down.
 This isn’t necessarily the case - you should always compare prepayment energy deals to find out if you can save.

 The Debt Assignment Protocol was brought in by Ofgem to ensure it's easier for prepayment customers to switch plans or suppliers, and many suppliers agree to it.
-It means that suppliers should accept prepayment customers with debt as long as it does not exceed £500 per fuel.
+It means that those suppliers should accept prepayment customers with debt as long as the debt does not exceed £500 per fuel.

-The debt to the old supplier is paid off by the new supplier who will incorporate the debt into your energy rates when you start receiving energy from them.
+The debt to the old supplier is paid off by the new supplier, which will incorporate the debt into your energy rates when you start receiving energy from it.

-If you are directly responsible for paying your energy bill, you are allowed to switch supplier and plans.
+If you are directly responsible for paying your energy bill, you are allowed to switch your supplier and plan.

-Clauses in contracts that state a preferred supplier for the property, cannot be used to stop you as a renter from switching and saving on your bills.
+Any clauses in contracts which specify a preferred supplier for the property cannot be used to stop you as a renter from switching and saving on your bills.
 You may need to get permission from the landlord or managing agent to do so, but there is nothing to legally prevent you from switching.

 1. Enter your postcode: gas and electricity prices are set regionally, and some suppliers only serve certain areas.
 This will narrow down which plans and suppliers are available to you.

-2. Enter your energy details, selecting "prepayment" as the meter type: for the most accurate comparison results, you'll also need to input your household's level of gas and electricity consumption.
+2. Enter your energy details, selecting "prepayment" as the meter type: for the most accurate comparison results, you'll also need to enter your household's level of gas and electricity consumption.
 You can find the amount of energy you use or the price you’re spending on your most recent energy bill, or you can estimate your consumption by entering the number of bedrooms in your property (though this is a less accurate method).

 3. Review your comparison results and pick a new plan.

 4. Once you have confirmed your switch, we’ll inform both your old and new supplier of your switch: your new supplier will then contact you within 10-14 days to let you know when you'll start receiving energy from them.